jamalkhan2k6/multigmail/README.md

 # multigmail
 Small multiple gmail desktop client built with electron.
-No judgements on the code, be cool.

 # Installation
 Just download the zip from the releases page and run the application.
 No installation needed.